The Kilarc Project |

 |

 A 2008 Kilarc Reconstruction AlternativeThe following is an ongoing brief discussion of where we are in putting together the Reconstruction Alternative for the Kilarc Hydropower and Fish Production Facility.
 This plan is in opposition to PG&E demolition alternative decommissioning plan.
 The Reconstruction Alternative is described in detail here.
 PG&E's demolition alternative is currently distributed for comment.
 It is called the Draft License Surrender Application (DSLA), and is available here.
 Many supplemental documents are available in the documents section of this site.
-What follows here is a simplified discussion of the Davis Hydro Reconstruction alternative.
-In Licensing, the construction of a project is evaluated as a balance between environmental and power goals, with certain of the agencies, in this case National Marine Fisheries Service (NMFS) having over-riding "4-E" authority to impose any conditions they desire.
+What follows here is a simplified discussion of the Davis Hydro Reconstruction Alternative.
+In FERC Licensing, the design of a project is evaluated as a balance between environmental and power goals, with certain of the agencies, in this case National Marine Fisheries Service (NMFS) having over-riding "4-E" authority to impose any conditions they desire.
 In license surrender - here called by PG&E, "Decommissioning", the choice is

 The FERC responsibility under NEPA is the evaluation process to choose between various alternative plans.
-In this case, there are presently two plans.
-PG&E has earlier chosen an alternative to demolish the facilities, and the Davis Hydro (DH) has recently proposed an alternative to Reconstruct the Kilarc part of the facilities as a joint green power steehhead production-spawning facility.
-The choice between the Demolition and the Reconstruction alternatives has to be driven by the same considerations that would be used in licensing the same facilities.
-The Kilarc ReconstructionUnder the DH reconstruction plan the facility will be operated differently, so that the headrace - also called the Kilarc Canal will be modified into a fish spawning ground.
-The DH plan suggests that unless another operator comes forward, it may be necessary to abandon the generation at the South Cow powerhouse and focus on just the Kilarc facility for reconstruction.
-Unless someone comes forward to focus on the South Cow, PG&E's demolition plan is unopposed there.
-The remainder of this Web Page focuses on DH's Kilarc Reconstruction Plan.
+In this case, there are presently basically three plans under discussion: our plan, The PG&E plan, and a new plan by a group put together by Steve Tetrick called the "The Tetrick Plan".
+PG&E has earlier chosen an alternative to demolish the facilities, and the Davis Hydro (DH) has proposed an alternative to Reconstruct the Kilarc part of the facilities as a joint green power steelhead production-spawning facility.
+The Tetrick Plan, is similar to the Davis Hydro plan, but it keeps the South Cow Powerhouse operating to supply the Abbott Ditch users with water.
+The choice between three Alternatives Demolition and the Reconstruction Alternatives will be driven by the same considerations that would be used in licensing the construction of the same facilities if they were new.
+The Kilarc ReconstructionUnder the DH reconstruction plan the facility will be operated differently, so that the headrace - also called the Kilarc Canal will be modified into a fish spawning ground, and a large percentage of the income from the project would be dedicated to a Foundation or Trust for fish resource enhancements in the area.
+The Kilarc Foundation would have three objectives, to oversee the operation of the the fish production in the spawning beds, to conduct research as to what is the best was to help the fish, and to undertake the most cost effective habitat projects in the area to improve fish habitat.
+The only direct relationship to the Hydro Operations would be as grantee.
 The Reconstruction Alternative Objective

-Engineering and Operation problems
+Engineering and Operation Problems

 These are our current work.
 DiscussionThis KC Web site will track DH progress in building this alternative plan.
 This site will be used to the extent there is interest as a communications tool for all parties to communicate on this project.
 The intent at this point is to put copies of all relevant documents and communications on this site so all will have access to the review process as it goes along.
 There are several ways the public can be heard.
 The following are listed in increasing effectiveness and difficulty: